meilisearch/ecommerce-demo/README.md

 ```

 > The `vite.config.ts` is used by Storybook to enable auto-imports and path aliases.
+> The output files `auto-imports.d.ts` and `components.d.ts` should not be updated manually.
 ## Production

 Build the application for production: